 Keeping Changes as Session Default If you want to keep the changes so that they are applied to plots produced later, you may press the Set button in the field Session Default.
+In order to set the session default from already existing records, use the customize panel, Sect.
+A.1.14.

 Storing Changes in a Named Configuration Record Colors and line widths are grouped in configuration records, Sect.
-A.1.13.
+A.1.14.
 You may store your present setting by pressing Put in the field Item Record.
 Another panel opens in which you can define a new record, give it a name, press Put to store it in the memory (and, if you wish, press Save or Save As to also write it on a configuration file, see Sect.
-A.1.13).
+A.1.14).
 Rather than creating a new record, you may also select replace, select the name of an existing record, and overwrite that record with Put.